jihan1218/brax/README.md

 You need to either clone this repo or copy `brax.training.agents.ppo.train` and `brax.training.agents.ppo.networks` files and replace into your python library.

 ## Usage
 After your first training `train_fn`, save your parameters.
+(Here you must run your initial training using my updated files because the current output params only contains policy.)

 ```python
 train_fn = functools.partial(